-- 1. We obtained written representations from management as to the fair presentation of the Statement, completeness of required schedules and related financial information, adequacy of controls, compliance with NCAA rules and legislation, completeness of the list of all known affiliated and outside organizations, and other information as we considered necessary for the year ended June 30, 2018. - 2.
+- 1. We obtained written representations from management as to the accuracy of the Statement, completeness of required schedules and related financial information, adequacy of controls, compliance with NCAA rules and legislation, completeness of the list of all known affiliated and outside organizations, and other information as we considered necessary for the year ended June 30, 2020. - 2.
 We verified the mathematical accuracy of the amounts on the Statement and compared and agreed the amounts to supporting schedules provided by the University and/or the University's general ledger. - We identified errors in reporting categories and amounts; however, the University made the necessary adjustments to its Statement to correct those errors. - 3.
-We compared and agreed a sample of five operating revenue receipts and a sample of five expense disbursements obtained from the supporting schedules to adequate supporting documentation.
+We compared and agreed a sample of five operating revenue receipts and a sample of five expense disbursements obtained from the supporting schedules to adequate supporting documentation. - We found no exceptions as a result of these procedures. - 4.
+We compared each major revenue and expense account greater than 10% of total revenues or expenses for June 30, 2020, to June 30, 2019, amounts and budget estimates, to identify variations greater than 10%.